dwalraven21/enchanted-forest/README.md

 ## Acknowledgments

 I would like to give a special thank you to artist, Liiga Klavina, for giving me permission to use her artwork on the game cards.
-Her artwork really gave my project something special and I can't thank her enough for her lovely work.
+I feel her artwork is really what makes my game special and I can't thank her enough for her lovely work.

 You can see more of her artwork online at the following links: